Heisenberg homology on surface configurations: Introduction

 \paragraph{Outline.}

 In \S\ref{s:Heisenberg-system} we define and study the quotient $\Heis$ of the surface braid group.
-In \S\ref{s:Heisenberg-homology} we study the Borel-Moore homology (with local coefficients) of configuration spaces on $\Sigma$, showing that it is a free module with an explicit free generating set.
-Next, in \S\ref{s:action}, we show that the action of the mapping class group on the surface braid group descends to $\Heis$.
-Then we study this induced action on $\Heis$ in detail, and in particular determine its kernel, as well as the subgroup of the mapping class group that acts by \emph{inner} automorphisms under this action.
-The latter group turns out to be the Torelli group, whereas the kernel turns out to be the Chillingworth subgroup: the mapping classes that act trivially on homotopy classes of non-vanishing vector fields.
-In \S\ref{s:twisted-actions} we then describe a general trick (under certain conditions) for untwisting twisted representations of groups by passing to a central extension.
+In \S\ref{s:Heisenberg-homology} we study the Borel--Moore homology with local coefficients of configuration spaces on $\Sigma$, proving Theorem \ref{athm:twisted}(a) and showing in particular that, with coefficients in $V=\Z[\Heis]$, it is a free module with an explicit free generating set.
+Next, in \S\ref{s:action}, we show that the action of the mapping class group on the surface braid group descends to the Heisenberg quotient $\Heis$.

-Section \ref{s:Torelli} puts all of this together and constructs the representations \eqref{mcg}, \eqref{chill} and \eqref{torelli} of the \hyperlink{maintheorem}{Main Theorem}.
-In particular, \S\ref{rep-MCG} explains the notion of a \emph{twisted representation} of a group, and constructs twisted representations of the full mapping class group.
-In \S\ref{Schroedinger} we explain point \eqref{Sch} of the \hyperlink{maintheorem}{Main Theorem}, the construction of an untwisted representation of a double cover of the mapping class group $\mathfrak{M}(\Sigma)$ when we take coefficients in the Schr{\"o}dinger representation.
-The untwisting in this case uses the \emph{Segal-Shale-Weil representation} of the metaplectic group.
-We also discuss a variation of this construction using finite-dimensional analogues of the Schr{\"o}dinger representation.